Chamblen12/DataViz_Final_Proj/updates.md

 ## April 6th end of class
 Worked on creating a variable has won to try and plot all rounds played by winners.
 Got Reprex to work but still problems apllying it.

+##April 11th Before class
+Got variable haswon to wotk and got plot to work.
+However didn't like the plot still so researched other presentation formats.
+Got boxplot and parallel lines on same plot but very crowded.
+Looking for other options...